 Request for Proposals for Surplus Property

 The City of Paducah, Kentucky periodically accepts sealed proposals for the purchase and transfer of surplus real property.
-All bids must be submitted in a sealed envelope clearly marked “Sealed Bid” with the address of the property on the outside.
+All bids must be submitted in a sealed envelope clearly marked “Sealed Bid” with the address of the property on the outside and the bidder's name and contact information.
 Persons interested in submitting a sealed proposal for more than one property must submit a separate written offer for each property.
-Proposals can be mailed to The City of Paducah, Planning Department, P. O. Box 2267, City Hall, Paducah, KY 42002-2267.
+Proposals can be mailed or delivered in person to the City of Paducah, Planning Department, 300 South 5th Street, City Hall, Paducah, KY 42003.
 The City of Paducah reserves the right to reject any or all proposals submitted.

 Evaluation of the bids will be based upon the following considerations: housing construction/rehabilitation & occupancy; priority to owner occupancy projects; level of investment; Comprehensive Plan compliance (highest & best use); priority for remnant parcels given to to abutting property owner; and the bid amount.